dihogoteixeira/estabilvault.github.io/README.md

 ...
 ```

-To compile a development version of Vault with the UI, run `make static-dist dev-ui`.
+To compile a development version of EstabilVault with the UI, run `make static-dist dev-ui`.
 This will
-put the Vault binary in the `bin` and `$GOPATH/bin` folders:
+put the EstabilVault binary in the `bin` and `$GOPATH/bin` folders:

 ```sh
 $ make static-dist dev-ui